Discontinuous Named Entity Recognition as Maximal Clique Discovery: Acknowledgments

 \section{Acknowledgments}

-This work was supported by the National Key R\&D Program of China (Grant No. 2017YFB0802804), the Guangdong Province Key Area R\&D Program of China (Grant No.2019B010137004), and Key Program of National Natural Science Foundation of China (Grant No. U1766215).
+We thank the reviewers for their insightful suggestions.
+This work is supported by the National Key Research and Development Program of China (Grant No.2017YFB0802804), the Guangdong Province Key Area Research and Development Program of China (Grant No.2019B010137004), the Youth Innovation Promotion Association of Chinese Academy of Sciences (Grant No.2021153), and the Key Program of National Natural Science Foundation of China (Grant No.U1766215).